Leetcode 432. All O`one Data Structure

 Understanding the Problem

-The core challenge is maintaining both key-to-count mappings and count-to-keys groupings simultaneously while supporting O(1) operations.
-A naive approach using only a hash map requires O(n) time to find min/max counts.
-The solution requires a doubly-linked list of count buckets where each bucket stores all keys with that count, combined with hash maps for O(1) access to both keys and count nodes.
-The critical insight is that inc and dec operations only move keys between adjacent count buckets, enabling efficient list manipulation.
+The core challenge is maintaining both key-to-count mappings and count-to-keys groupings while supporting O(1) operations.
+A simple hash map tracks counts but requires O(n) to find min/max.
+The key insight is using a doubly-linked list of count buckets, where each bucket stores all keys with that count.
+This allows O(1) navigation to adjacent counts when incrementing/decrementing, and O(1) access to min/max via list head/tail.

 Building Intuition